© Turismo de Lugo

 - Aikakausi: 3rd century

-- Ympäristö: The Cathedral, the Roman baths, the Roman bridge, the Church of San Pedro, that of Santiago A Nova.
+- Ympäristö: Cathedral, hot springs, Roman bridge, church of San Pedro, church of Santiago A Nova.